I was going to write more about The Last Jedi. A lot more. I was going to get into the plot points and offer various, in-depth critiques.

 But screw it.

 I will give this movie the level of effort and care that it showed to the Star Wars franchise.
-Forget the original movies, The Last Jedi even manages to piss all over the previous installment, The Force Awakens.
+Forget the original movies–The Last Jedi even manages to piss all over the franchise’s previous installment, The Force Awakens.

 For the record, I liked The Force Awakens, especially after some re-watches with my son.
-I think it’s a good movie that’s a few tweaks from being a great movie.
+I think it’s a good movie that’s a few tweaks away from being a great movie.
 J.J.
 Abrams at least understood what Star Wars was about: heroic characters, diabolical villains, space battles, lightsaber duels, and yes, moral conflict.
-Yes, there were some sops to Current Year; but it didn’t seem fully converged.
+Sure, there were some sops to Current Year; but it didn’t seem completely converged.

 Or maybe I’m just not as attuned to that kind of stuff as others.
 I don’t know.
-But while The Force Awakens might have been a bit of a re-tread, but it did what it had to do for the new trilogy of films.
-It served up a nice fat one right over the plate for Rian Wilson and the rest of The Last Jedi‘s crew to knock out of the park.
+But while The Force Awakens might have been a beat-for-best re-tread of A New Hope, it did what it had to do for the new trilogy of films: Serve up a nice fat one right over the plate for Rian Johnson and the rest of The Last Jedi‘s crew to knock out of the park.

 And they whiffed.
 Spectacularly.
-As though intentionally.
+Almost intentionally.
 While flipping off the audience.

-Every interesting character or plot element that The Force Awakens primed for the next film was jettisoned in an explosion of American sitcom-level snark.
+Every interesting character or plot element The Force Awakens primed for this movie to run with was jettisoned in an explosion of American sitcom-level snark.
 Characters are un-heroic, incompetent asses.
 Nothing of consequences is explained.
 Mysteries are thrown overboard as casually as Luke chucks his father’s long-lost lightsaber over his shoulder.
 There is no sincerity, no emotional heft or resonance; in fact, whenever The Last Jedi appears to be maybe even slightly approaching the edge of an honest-to-God moment, it ruins it with a snide comment or lame gag.
-Imagine the final scene in between Humphrey Bogart and Ingrid Bergman ended with a fart.
+Imagine if the final scene in between Humphrey Bogart and Ingrid Bergman in Casablanca ended with a fart.
 It’d be funny, sure, and certainly unexpected, but it sure would stink.

 I understand “subversion.”
 I understand “messing around with tropes.”
 I understand “defying audience expectations.”
 These things can work.
 They are generally inimical to satisfying and heroic storytelling, but it is possible for such things to be done well.
 However, such things are a lot harder to pull off with an established franchise that has a tone, a feel, and yes, cultural importance.

 Again, The Force Awakens on the whole got this.
 The Last Jedi didn’t.

 Plot holes?
 The whole franchise is rife with them.
-Fantastical, Far-fetched elements?
+Fantastical, far-fetched elements?
 We’re talking about space magic here, but some explanation would be nice.
 Political stuff?
 I didn’t really see anything egregious in The Last Jedi, save for the unnecessary intrusion of real-world issues in the form of the “rich arms dealers are evil, yo!” subplot and all male characters being buffoons (and in Finn’s case, a rather embarrassing black man being reduced to near-minstrel levels of idiocy).